 His own self-described musical A.D.D. has kept his music fresh and exciting for decades now.
 His thoughtful lyrics & charming performances have earned him a devoted fan base, nominations for three Juno awards, The Polaris Prize, and The CBC’s "Heart Of Gold".
 Danny is unquestionably one of Canada’s finest songwriters whose hopeful songs find a home in everyone's heart.

-It was long before Danny was wooed by the music of Belize which led to him tracking down one of his favorite Belizean bands; The Garifuna Collective, a unique Afro-Amerindian cultural group, and convincing them to make an album together.
-That album (“Black Birds Are Dancing Over Me”) was quoted as “One of the finest musical works of our time” By Billboard's Larry Leblanc.
-The album landed him a 3rd JUNO nomination (this time in the “World Music” category) and a sold out summer tour of North America with The Garifuna Collective.
+In 2011, Danny relocated to Central America after being wooed by the music of Belize which led to him tracking down one of his favorite Belizean bands; The Garifuna Collective (A unique Afro-Amerindian cultural group) and convincing them to create an album together.
+That album (“Black Birds Are Dancing Over Me”) was called “One of the finest musical works of our time” By Billboard's Larry Leblanc.
+The album landed a 3rd JUNO nomination (this time in the “World Music” category) and a sold out summer tour of North America with The Garifuna Collective.

 While in Belize, Danny also founded the “Danny Michel Ocean Academy Fund” that helps raise scholarships for a small non-profit community high school.
 To date Danny & his fans have raised over $70,000.00 for the school.

 In 2016 Danny returned from Belize with "Matadora", his most deeply humanist album to date.
 This ten-song collection explores the environmentalist, pacifist, romanticist, archivist and space enthusiast in Danny.